Age of Information in Random Access Channels: Decentralized Age-Based Policies

 \subsection{Age-Based Thinning}

+When the arrival rate $\theta$ of each transmitter approaches $\frac{1}{eM}$, the NAAoI of slotted ALOHA approaches $e$ (see Theorem~\ref{thm: slotted aloha age e}).
+As $\theta$ increases beyond $\frac{1}{eM}$, the arrival rate gets larger than the maximum channel throughput ($=e^{-1}$), $n(k)$ overestimates the number of active transmitters and $p_b(k)$ underestimates the optimal probability of transmission, causing the throughput to decrease and the NAAoI to sharply increase.

-When the arrival rate $\theta$ increases beyond $\frac{1}{eM}$, the NAAoI of slotted ALOHA approches the constant $e$.
-Noting that the maximum rate of slotted ALOHA is $\frac{1}{eM}$, a natural question rises: What should the transmitters do in order to ensure a small age of information at the destination when $\theta>\frac{1}{eM}$?
+Noting that the maximum channel rate/throughput is $\frac{1}{e}$ when (stabilized) slotted ALOHA algorithms are applied, a natural question rises: What should the transmitters do in order to ensure a small age of information at the destination when $\theta\geq\frac{1}{eM}$?
 A naive solution to the above question would be to have each transmitter randomly drop packets and perform at the effective rate $\frac{1}{eM}$.
 But Theorem~\ref{thm: slotted aloha age e} shows that this only leads to NAAoI $\approx e$ which implies that we will not be able to benefit from the frequency of fresh packets to reduce age.

 To benefit from the availability of fresh packets, we devise a decentralized age-based transmission policy in which transmitters prioritize packets that have larger age-gains.
 In particular, in each time slot $k$, transmitters find a common threshold ${\tt T}(k)$ in order to distinguish and keep packets that offer high age-gains.
-The core idea is to still use the channel at its capacity (depending on the available technology) but to carefully select, in a decentralized manner, what packets to send to minimize age.
+The core idea is to still fully use the channel (depending on the available technology) but to carefully select, in a decentralized manner, what packets to send to minimize age.
+Recall that $\delta_i(k)$ denotes the age-gain of scheduling transmitter~$i$.
+In our proposed algorithms, transmitters that have large age-gains become active and those with small age-gains stay inactive.
+More formally, Transmitter $i$ is called {\it active} in time slot $k$ if $\delta_i(k)\geq {\tt T}(k)$.
+Only active transmitters participate in the transmission policy.
+Alternatively viewed, at time $k$, we propose to discard a fresh packet at transmitter $i$ if $0\leq\delta_i(k)<{\tt T}(k)$ and to keep it otherwise.
+We refer to this process as thinning and this is done locally at the transmitters based on the AoI at the source/destination.